Guardians of the Galaxy

 The Guardians of the Galaxy are a superhero team appearing in American comic books published by Marvel Comics.

 Comic book teams

 1969 team

-The 1969 version of the Guardians of the Galaxy were the original 31st-century team from an alternate timeline.
+The 1969 version of the Guardians of the Galaxy originate from the 31st century team from an alternate timeline.

 2008 team

 The 2008 version of the Guardians of the Galaxy is the modern version of the team formed in the aftermath of Annihilation: Conquest.

 New Guard

 The New Guard version of the Guardians of the Galaxy consisted of Kitty Pryde, Thing, Drax, Venom, Rocket Raccoon, Groot, and later Star-Lord and Gamora.